prneiderball/se_project_react/README.md

 # Start the development server
 npm start

-## Running the backend
+## Running the server
-The backend for this project is stored in this repo’s `backend` directory.
-To run it: cd backend npm install && npm run dev
+The server for this project is stored in this repo’s `server` directory.
+To run it: cd server npm install && npm run dev